ChrisWiegman/kana/README.md

 Note that I am using this project for my own work and it is under active development.
 Some of the things I'm currently working on include:

 - Better site management commands
-- Support for more Xdebug modes and a more robust Xdebug configuration.
 - Much more clear prompts and messages on the commands themselves
 - Writing a lot more tests (it's a personal project, I start where I can)
 - A proper website for all this documentation (I already bought a domain, after all)
 - Bugfixes and other tweaks as I find them necessary for my own use
+- Better integration with tools like VSCode and others

 # Completely Uninstalling Kana